 Special management waste is provided for under the Waste Law.
+This is waste that has a likelihood of:

+- Explosion.

+- Toxicity.

+- Infection.

-This is waste that has a likelihood of explosion, toxicity, infection or causing other damage to the health or the living environment of humans.
+- Causing other damage to the health or the living environment of humans.

 Strict disposal and storage standards are imposed on special management waste.
 A special management industrial waste disposal contractor must also obtain a licence for its activities, which is separate from the business licence for the disposal of industrial waste.